-Ministers responsible for WHS have agreed to review the content and operation of the model WHS laws.
-This is part of the original plan to review the model WHS laws regularly and ensure they continue operating effectively.
+Ministers responsible for WHS asked Safe Work Australia to review the content and operation of the model WHS laws in 2018.
+This was part of the original plan to review the model WHS laws regularly and ensure they continue operating effectively.
 Safe Work Australia appointed Marie Boland to conduct the review.

 - what is working and why